bec-archer/SR80-Manuals/user-manual.md

 You can also **tap any item card** to edit it.
 This opens an edit sheet where you can change the equipment type, service reasons, description, and any other fields.
 Tap **Save** when you're done — the changes save to the server immediately.

-If an item is still missing required fields (like Equipment Type or Reason for Service), the item card will have a **light orange background** with a **"Complete Item Info" button** at the bottom.
+If an item is still missing required fields (like Equipment Type, Reason for Service, Photos, or any other field your admin has set to required), the item card will have a **light orange background** with a **"Complete Item Info" button** at the bottom.
 Tap the item header row or the orange button to open the edit sheet and fill in what's missing.
 Items that are already complete show a normal white background.

 #### Adding More Items to a Draft